Marty Jackley

-Martin J. Jackley (born October 13, 1970) is an American attorney and politician who is currently serving as the Attorney General of South Dakota since 2023, having previously served from 2009 to 2019.
+Martin Jacob Jackley (born October 13, 1970) is an American attorney and politician who is serving as the Attorney General of South Dakota since 2023, having previously served from 2009 to 2019.
 He assumed office as Attorney General again in 2023 after winning the 2022 election unopposed.
 He previously served as the 39th United States Attorney for the District of South Dakota.
-He ran unsuccessfully for Governor of South Dakota in 2018, losing to Kristi Noem.
+He ran unsuccessfully for Governor of South Dakota in 2018, losing the Republican primary to Kristi Noem.

 Early life and education

 Jackley was raised in Sturgis, South Dakota, and graduated from Sturgis Brown High School in 1988.
 He graduated cum laude from the South Dakota School of Mines and Technology in 1992 with his Bachelor of Science in electrical engineering.
 He earned his Juris Doctor from the University of South Dakota School of Law in 1995.

 Legal career

-From 1995 through 1997, Jackley served as a judicial law clerk for the then-former Chief Judge Richard Battey of the United States District Court for the District of South Dakota.
+From 1995 through 1997, Jackley served as a law clerk for the then-former Chief Judge Richard Battey of the United States District Court for the District of South Dakota.
 Jackley joined the Rapid City law firm of Gunderson, Palmer, Nelson, and Ashmore.
 As a partner, his practice areas focused on construction & engineering law and real property disputes.
 At that time, he also served as a Special Assistant Attorney General for South Dakota prosecuting controlled substance felonies.